-Hello and welcome to The Old Summers Home.
-Today I want to show you a quick summer project I recently completed.
+Today I’m sharing a quick summer project I recently completed.
 We have had this poor neglected bench for far too long left in its terribly sad state.
 I am going to show you how to restore an old iron bench into a beautiful garden bench!
-It is quite easy to do and will give your old bench new life and many more years of use.
+This DIY tutorial is easy to do and will give your old bench new life and many more years of use.

 Pressure wash the old iron bench

 Before doing anything else I took the pressure washer and gave it a good spray down.
 A lot of the dirt in the wood came off and all the nasty spider webs.
 Just the washing alone revealed some of the woods natural beauty again.

 While pressure washing, be careful with how high of pressure you use on old wood as it can tear and splinter quite easy.
 Mine does not have an adjustment so I sprayed from afar so that I did not damage the wood.

 Before we can go any further, it is imperative to take the bench apart.
 Learning how to restore an old iron bench means learning how to take it apart so you can rebuild it later.

 Grab a bowl to hold all of the washers nuts and bolts and whatever hardware you may need to remove.

 Most came apart rather quickly.
 A few of the bolts had rusted and consequently, they were difficult to remove.
 However, holding the nut with a wrench while unscrewing made short work of that.

 I took an automotive wire brush and cleaned up the legs a bit focusing on the rust areas.
 The old cast iron was still in pretty good shape.

 For the first time, I realized that the insert on the backrest of the bench was, in fact, plastic and not cast iron as the legs and handrail sides are.